Non-clinical

 GROWN GENERATION

-In Tanzania there is a big number of grown generations of people born with HIV.
-It is the role of the church to know where we are taking them.
+there is a big number of grown generations of people born with HIV.
+It

 MARRIAGE INSTITUTIONS

-This area needs to be a very large project.
-Married couple has diverse experiences to share, especially in a nation where 58% of the entire HIV infected population is married couples.
+to share, especially in a nation where 58% of the entire HIV infected

 CULTURE AND HEALTH